Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/The First Step for Programming.md

 ---
 ### Sheet7: Compute train and test accuracy (evaluating models)
 ---

+Accuracy test for training data:

+- Can be < 100%

+Shallow tree (too simple): can’t separate all training data → underfitting.

+Data overlap/noise:some points always wrong.

+- Can be = 100%

+Deep tree (no limits): memorizes training data.

+But this usually means overfitting.

+`dt3_train_acc = dt3.score(X_train, y_train)`
+`dt3_test_acc  = dt3.score(X_test, y_test)`

+.score(X, y): scikit-learn method that returns the accuracy of the model.

+Train accuracy: shows how well the model fits the training data.

+Test accuracy: shows how well the model generalizes to unseen data.

+Good fit:  both accuracies are high and close to each other.

 ### Sheet8: Display results as table (comparing accuracy scores)